OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 ### Create the /api/values controller

 1. Open the file **Controllers\ValueController.cs**.
-This controller is used when the SSO system has successfully obtained a access token.
+This controller is used when the SSO system has successfully obtained a bootstrap token.
 It is not used as part of the fallback authorization system.
 That system used the AzureADAuthController, which has been created for you.

 1. Ensure that the following `using` statements are at the top of the file.